Detection loophole attacks on semi-device-independent quantum and classical protocols: Certification of semi-device-independent classical protocols

+In this Section, we focus on semi-device-independent classical protocols, namely where the exchanged system $A$ is classical.
+We devise functions of the input/output statistics that can not be altered by DL attacks.
+Thus, any certification for semi-device-independent classical protocols building only on the value of these functions will be immune to DL attacks.
+Again, the main advantage is that, as above, these functions can be verified only from the observed statistics.

-A semi-device independent protocol can be viewed as a random access code (RAC) or a quantum random access code (QRAC)~\cite{ANTV02}.
-In the context of RACs and QRACs, the aim of the two distant parties Alice and Bob is to maximize the value of some figure of merit which is a function of the input/output statistics.
-RACs (QRACs) are usually denoted with the notation $n \to m$.
-Here $n$ is the number of input bits of Alice, namely the dimension of input $a$ is $\dim(a) = 2^n$, while $m$ is the number of bits (qubits) sent by Alice, namely the dimension of message $A$ is $\dim(A) = 2^m$.
+A semi-device-independent classical protocol can be viewed as a random access code~\cite{ANTV02,HINRY06} (RAC), and in the following it will be convenient to work in the framework of RACs.
+In this framework, the aim of the two distant parties Alice and Bob is to optimally perform some communication task by means of one-sided communication of classical information.
+RACs are usually denoted with the notation $n \to m$.
+Here $n$ is the number of input bits of Alice, namely the dimension of input $a$ is $\dim(a) = 2^n$, while $m$ is the number of bits sent by Alice, namely the dimension of message $A$ is $\dim(A) = 2^m$ (see Fig.~\ref{fig:setup}).